GregTheMadMonk/noaftodo/README.md

 - [x] a daemon that can work in background, track tasks dues and completion and is able to execute custom commands on certain events (like sending notifications)
 - [x] per-task events on top of global events, which allow you to do some tricky things (creaing recurring tasks or setting up something like an alarm clock)
 - [x] bugs *WHO WROTE THAT?!!*

-To take a look on planned features and how much is ready from the next release see [NOAFtodo roadmap](https://github.com/GregTheMadMonk/noaftodo/projects/1).

 ### Issues